Paying for It

 FAFSA Completion Workshop – Cash for College

-Save the Date – January 25, 2017.
-The Pedrozzi Foundation is hosting a Cash for College workshop at Granada High School in Livermore on Wednesday, Jan.
-25. You’ll receive hands-on-help to complete your critical Financial Aid application (FAFSA or CA Dream Act Application) and submit it that night.
+Save the Date – January 24, 2018.
+The Pedrozzi Foundation is hosting a Cash for College workshop in Livermore on Wednesday, Jan.
+24. You’ll receive hands-on-help to complete your critical Financial Aid application (FAFSA or CA Dream Act Application) and submit it that night.

 The Pedrozzi Foundation recommends that ALL high school seniors submit a Financial Aid Application (FAFSA or CA Dream Act Application) – learn why.